maxgergalov/js-learn/nativeJs/helloOnVariousLanguage/README.md

 #These are the languages of the possible people you met the night before:

--hello - english
+- hello - english
--ciao - italian
+- ciao - italian
--salut - french
+- salut - french
--hallo - german
+- hallo - german
--hola - spanish
+- hola - spanish
--ahoj - czech republic
+- ahoj - czech republic
--czesc - polish
+- czesc - polish

 By the way, how cool is the czech republic hallo!!